 “I made it this far.
 Eventually, the numbness takes over, making reality much easier to live with.”

-“Some might see it that way,” Nick responded.
+“Some might see it that way,” Jack responded.

 “Do you?”
 Mary asked.